A guide for court users when you want to appeal a decision made by an associate judge in the Trial Division of the Supreme Court of Victoria.

 To stop your appeal, complete a Notice of Discontinuance form and sign it.
 Ask the respondent to sign the form too, to show they agree.
 Then file the form and wait for RedCrest to advise that a copy with the Court’s seal is available.
 Download and print the sealed copy and serve it on the respondent.

 If the respondent will not sign the form, you need to get the Court’s permission to stop your appeal.
-Self-represented litigants can contact the Self-represented Litigants Coordinator for assistance.
+Self-represented litigants can contact the Self-represented Litigants Coordinator with any procedural questions.

-You must start your appeal within 14 days of the decision you want to appeal.
+You must file your appeal within 14 days of the decision you want to appeal.
 If you are starting later, see below.

-- complete a Notice of Appeal form, and
+To start your appeal, complete a Notice of Appeal form

 Complete your Notice of Appeal form